martinlindenberg/serverless-plugin-alerting/README.md

 Serverless Plugin ALERTING
 ==========================

-This Plugin adds Cloudwatch Alarms with SMS notifications for your Lambda functions.
+This Plugin adds Cloudwatch Alarms with SNS notifications for your Lambda functions.

-* make sure that aws and serverless are installed
+- make sure that aws and serverless are installed
-* install this plugin to your projects plugins folder (projectfolder/plugins/serverless-plugin-alerting)
+- install this plugin to your projects plugins folder (projectfolder/plugins/serverless-plugin-alerting)
-* add the plugin to your s-project.json file
+- add the plugin to your s-project.json file

 ```
 "plugins": [
     {